VeronikaManev/CampCompass/README.md

 # CampCompass

 CampCompass is a web application for discovering and sharing campgrounds around the world.
-Users can search for, view, and add new campgrounds, as well as leave reviews.
+Users can search for, view, and add new campgrounds, as well as leave reviews and like campgrounds.

 ## Educational Project